jaiden-stipp/RV32I-Core/README.md

    `python tests.py addi`

-2. Add test to runsingle.do:
+2. Build hex for every assembly test:

+   `python assemble_all.py`

+3. Run a single test in ModelSim:

     `vsim work.RV32I_Pipeline_tb +TEST=programs/cpitest.hex`

     Replace cpitest.hex with whatever specific test you want to run

-3. Run the full simulation suite:
+4. Run the full simulation suite:

    `vsim -c -do runall.do`

+5. Build a bare-metal C program:

+   From `5-Stage-Pipeline/software`:

+   `python c.py add`

+   This uses `ctrl0.S` for startup, `link.ld` for the memory map, and emits `software/programs/add.hex`.

 Notes:

 - `tests.py` expects a RISC-V GCC toolchain in PATH (for example `riscv64-unknown-elf-gcc`).
+- `software/c.py` uses the same RISC-V GCC toolchain and links with `-ffreestanding`, `-nostdlib`, and `-nostartfiles`.
-- `runall.do` and `runstress.do` use ModelSim/Questa batch mode.
+- `runall.do` uses ModelSim/Questa batch mode.
+- If ModelSim reports that `tests/work/_info` is permission denied, close any still-running `vsim` process or recreate the `work` library.

 ## What I Learned